 and I have a file in there called

-Then ruby -e "puts File.expand.path('find_my_location.rb')"
+Then ruby -e "puts File.expand.path('find_my_location.rb')" will return

 /Users/myuser/code/find_my_location.rb